 The Unity Splash Screen is uniform across all platforms.
 It displays promptly, displaying while the first Scene loads asynchronously in the background.
 This is different to your own introductory screens or animations which can take time to appear; this is due to Unity having to load the entire engine and first Scene before displaying them.

-|Show Splash Screen||Tick the Show Splash Screen checkbox to enable the Splash Screen at the start of the game.
-In the Unity Personal Edition you cannot disable this option; the checkbox is always ticked.|
+Enable the Show Splash Screen option to display the Splash Screen at the start of the game.
+If you are using the Unity Personal subscription you cannot disable this option.

-|Preview||Use the Preview button to see a preview of the Splash Screen in the Game view.
-The preview reflects the resolution and aspect ratio of the Game view.
+See in Glossary of the Game view.
 Use multiple Game views to preview multiple different resolutions and aspect ratios simultaneously.
 This is particularly useful for simulating the Splash Screen’s appearance on multiple different devices.

 Use the AnimationA collection of images that create a moving image when played sequentially.
 In Unity, an animation is the result of adding two different animation keys, at two different times, for the same animatable property.
 More info

-|Dolly||The logo and background zoom to create a visual dolly effect.|
+|Dolly||The logo and background zoom to create a visual dolly effect.
+This is the default.|

 |Custom||Configure the background and logo zoom amounts to allow for a modified dolly effect.|

-|Unity Logo Below||Draws the co-branding Unity logo beneath all logos that are shown.|
+|Unity Logo Below||Draw the co-branding Unity logo beneath all logos that are shown.|

-|All Sequential||Inserts the co-branding Unity logo as a logo into the Logos list.|
+|All Sequential||Insert the co-branding Unity logo as a logo into the Logos list.|

 If an entry in the Logos list has no logo Sprite Asset assigned, no logo is shown for the duration of that entry.
 You can use this to create delays between logos.